ku-nlp/KWDLC/README.md

 attributes are described in the IREX annotation guidelines.

-Annotations of various relations are given in <rel> tags. <rel> has the following four attributes: type, target, sid, and tag, which mean the name of a relation, the string of the counterpart, the sentence ID of the counterpart, and the basic phrase ID of the counterpart, respectively.
+Annotations of various relations are given in <rel> tags. <rel> has the following four attributes: type, target, sid, and id, which mean the name of a relation, the string of the counterpart, the sentence ID of the counterpart, and the basic phrase ID of the counterpart, respectively.
 If a basic phrase has multiple tags of the same type, a